ValerioSmit/ValerioSmit/README.md

 ## Method
 To answer the research question, data from Project Gutenberg will be collected.
 A sample of one book by an author writing before 1914 and one book by an author writing after 1945 will be selected.
 A list of freedom-related words, such as liberty, independence, autonomy, and oppression, will be created.
-The frequency of these words will be calculated by determining how many times they appear per 1,000 words in each book.
+The frequency of these words will be calculated by seeing how many times they appear per x words in each book.
-After calculating the freedom-to-word ratios for both books, they will be compared to see if the prevalence of freedom-related themes changed before and after the wars.
+After calculating the ratios for both books, we can see which of the two has more freedom-related words (relatively)